RyanSquared/tooling/README.md

 a plugin when running `terraform init` rather than a cached version, so if the version in the Terraform repository is further than installed locally, that one will be preferred.

+A really hacky way to download the tools would be to extract from the ghcr.io repository using `docker save ghcr.io/ryansquared/tooling | tar xv`, find the exported layer, and extract that using `tar xvf`.
+Useful for systems that don't have the capabilities of building everything from source.